confused-Techie/atom-backend/README.md

 Additionally for any bug hunters [Complexity Reports](/docs/complexity-report.md) are generated.
 Keep in mind since the tools underlying AST generator doesn't support ES6 not everything is included currently.

 Finally there are many `TODO::`s scattered around for things that still need to be done.
 Otherwise a collection of 'Good First Issues' are [available](https://github.com/confused-Techie/atom-community-server-backend-JS/issues).
+And lastly theres a collection of all [functions/methods](/docs/major_todo.md) and their current status to help someone quickly jump in.

 If you'd like to help [Atom-Community Core](https://github.com/atom-community/atom) there is still much work to be done.